Skip to main content

 Myth #4: Internal audit is expensive

-In conclusion, internal audit is a valuable and important function that can help organizations of all sizes to improve their risk management, governance, and internal control systems.
-Don’t let myths and misconceptions hold you back from implementing internal audit in your organization.
-Get more insights on internal audit at ZMAS and Associates.
+In conclusion, internal audit is a valuable and important function that can help organizations of all sizes improve their risk management, governance, and internal control systems.
+Don’t let myths and misconceptions hold you back from implementing internal audits in your organization.
+Get more insights on internal audits at ZMAS and Associates.